syncfusion-content/asp.netwebforms-docs/aspnet/Numerictextbox/Localization-Support.md

 documentation: ug
 ---

-# ASP.NET Web Forms Numerictextbox Localization Support
+# ASP.NET Web Forms Numeric Textbox Localization Support

 **Globalization** is language support based on the culture in **Textboxes**.
 You can achieve the **Globalization** using “**locale”** property in **PercentageTextBox** .